sangharshgautam/wh-scoreboard-api/README.md

 3. Api documentation is available at https://wh-scorecard-api.herokuapp.com/swagger-ui/index.html

-1. Some class names may not make sense as some part of the code has been taken from my existing repo.
+**Note:**
-2.
+1. Some class names may not make sense as part of the code has been taken from my existing private repo.

 **DML available below**
 ![image](https://user-images.githubusercontent.com/4318051/158604289-d7bbe9d6-25f9-42ef-9e55-3f1ac1e49d17.png)